fbpx

 The museum also outlines different types of whales, their stats and what they were used for during whaling times.

 The Submarine Force Museum in Groton, CT details life and living on a submarine.
 You learn about the living conditions, jobs, and entertainment of crews on submarines.
-The museum even offers the opportunity to tour inside the nautilus submarine, if you are okay with tight spaces!
+The museum even offers the opportunity to tour inside the Nautilus submarine, if you are okay with tight spaces!

 Submarine at the Submarine Force Museum